 If you haven’t already guessed it, Fast Web Media is pretty invested in esports.
-We’ve written a free eBook for you, predicted the future of esports on television and even helped ensure the social success of the first ESports Industry Awards.
+We’ve written a free guide for you, predicted the future of esports on television and even helped ensure the social success of the first ESports Industry Awards.

 We’re not just mad about esports, though - we’re also mad about Manchester, where we’re born and bred.
 Combining these two company-wide passions led us to interview Natacha Jones, the president of the University of Manchester Esports Society.
 An MSci Biology student at the University of Manchester, Natacha Jones, 21, became president of UoM Esports Society in 2016 and is now in her second year of presidency.
 Her passion for esports led her to take on responsibility for the King of the North Gaming Festival, founded in 2014 by her predecessors.